 If you like the Camp Chef line, we'd recommend the Rainier Campers Combo or the more expensive Denali Pro 3X Three Burner Stove with Griddle.
-If you are grilling for larger groups, then you might want to consider adding a dedicated grilling stove to your arsenal of cooking supplies.
-Another option is to get a true portable grill like the Weber Q 2200, which performs very well as long as you have the space for it.
+If you are grilling for larger groups, then you might want to consider adding a dedicated portable grill which we found perform much better than grill stoves.
+An example is the Weber Q 1200, which performed exceptionally in our tests both camping and at home.

 Tips for Using Your Camping Stove

 After living outdoors for months on end, we've picked up a few tricks.
 Here's some advice for your next outdoor meal:

 - When using a 5-gallon propane tank, always first turn off the tank and let the flame die.
 If you turn off the stove first and then the propane tank second, some gas will be left in the system and shoot out when you disconnect the hose.

 - Always keep a dedicated cleaning rag in your cooking supplies (that old washcloth with the bleach stain will work perfectly).
 It has many uses including cleaning the drip tray and keeping hoses, propane adapters, and wind screens from rattling when you are driving.